Here are some fun Black Friday facts from 2014:

 Not only this, but modern technology has also changed how we shop on Black Friday.
 We can use different websites to learn about a retailer’s upcoming bargains, price comparison apps to make sure we’re getting the best deals, social media sites to get up-to-the-minute information, and even apps to help us find parking!

 The good news is that you don’t have to get overwhelmed if you’re planning to shop this year’s Black Friday.
-Instead, after reading through these actionable tips, they can help you reduce your shopping time, score the best deals—and perhaps most importantly—help you have more fun!

 First up?
 Technology tips for Black Friday 2015.